Arrest made in connection to body found in burning vehicle

 The U.S. Marshals Fugitive Task Force arrested a man accused of killing a 37-year-old man whose body was found in a burning vehicle last month, according to Hidalgo County Sheriff Eddie Guerra.

-Jorge Arredondo will be arraigned Wednesday afternoon for the offense of capital murder, Guerra announced in a social media post.
+Jorge Arredondo was arraigned Wednesday afternoon for the offense of capital murder.
 He is accused of killing Teodoro Martinez on March 25.

 RELATED: Sheriff's Office: Victim of kidnapping turned homicide in Hidalgo County identified